naninovel/docs/docs/en/guide/getting-started.md

 ## Video Guide

-If you prefer video guides, here is one covering this Getting Started guide for both the Visual Novel and Dialogue modes.
+If you prefer video tutorials, here is one covering this Getting Started guide.

 ![](https://www.youtube.com/watch?v=wFil5vje3NE)